jqueuniet/netbox-go/apiv4_1/docs/BriefPowerPortTemplate.md

 ### NewBriefPowerPortTemplate

-`func NewBriefPowerPortTemplate(id int32, url string, display string, name string, ) *BriefPowerPortTemplate`
+`func NewBriefPowerPortTemplate(id int32, url string, name string, ) *BriefPowerPortTemplate`

 NewBriefPowerPortTemplate instantiates a new BriefPowerPortTemplate object This constructor will assign default values to properties that have it defined,